Q. What is PBX?

 A. In telephony, Interactive Voice Response – is a computerized system that allows a person, typically a telephone caller, to select an option from a voice menu and otherwise interface with a computer system.
 The interaction can be touch tone by pressing buttons on the phone or spoken.

-Q. What is RFC?
+Q. What is SMS?